Nacotchtank

-After the neighboring Province of Maryland began encroaching on Nacotchtank territory in pursuit of land for tobacco plantations, the Nacotchtank were forcibly removed.
-The Nacotchtank were last recorded in the late 1600s as taking refuge on nearby Theodore Roosevelt Island located in the Potomac River.
-Over time, the small population that was left behind after battle and disease was absorbed by Maryland’s Piscataway tribe.
-Current recognition of the tribe takes the form of the latinized version of the name Nacotchtank, Anacostine.
+As the neighboring Maryland colony sought land for tobacco plantations, the Nacotchtank were encroached upon and forcibly removed from their land.
+They were last recorded in the late 1600s to have taken refuge on nearby Theodore Roosevelt Island located in the Potomac River.
+Over time, the small population that was left behind after battle and disease was absorbed into the Piscataway.